ft1573734/JADE-Release/README.md

 EmbeddingModel.py implements BES-36.

-JADEAlgorithm contains the core functions of JADE.
+JADEAlgorithm.py contains the core functions of JADE.

-JADEAlgorithm provides an example of processing a data set using JADE.
+JADEAlgMain.py provides an example of processing a data set using JADE.